Trusted 10

 Clean Label Project (CLP) partners with an independent third-party laboratory, Ellipse Analytics (EA).
 EA is ISO 17025* accredited by ANAB.
-EA’s scope of accreditation covers the testing methods and specific product categories in the CLP certification standards.
+EA’s accreditation encompasses the testing methods and designated product categories outlined in the CLP certification standards.

 *ISO/IEC 17025 accreditation is a third-party verification and attestation that the accredited body (in this case, EA for its laboratory) has demonstrated its competence, capability, and impartiality when facilitating its testing under validated and controlled processes, procedures, and methods.

-Clean Label Project Certified products are performed by Ellipse Analytics using Agilent and Sciex instrumentation via rigorously validated testing methods.
+Clean Label Project certified products are tested by Ellipse Analytics using advanced equipment (Agilent and Sciex instruments) and rigorously validated methods.

-The Clean Label Project provides category benchmark data and/or regulatory standards to help consumers interpret the raw data and see how it compares to the broader market.
+The Clean Label Project also provides comparison data and regulatory guidelines to help consumers understand the results and see how the product compares to others on the market.

-Many laboratories specialize in testing only one or two types of products—such as water, soil, produce, or dietary supplements.
-By analyzing the same materials every day, they develop deep expertise in those specific areas.
-However, if they use the same methods to test a different type of product, the results may not always be accurate.
+Many labs focus on testing one or two types of products—such as water, soil, produce, or dietary supplements.
+By analyzing the same materials daily, they build deep expertise in those specific products.
+However, applying the same methods to a different product type can compromise accuracy if those methods have not been properly validated for that material.

-Ellipse Analytics (EA) – the lab Clean Label Project uses – has validated its scope of accreditation for each product category certified under the Clean Label Project, ensuring that results are accurate, relevant, and trustworthy for consumers.
+Ellipse Analytics (EA)—the lab used by Clean Label Project—has validated its scope of accreditation for each product category certified under Clean Label Project standards.
+This ensures that testing methods are appropriate for the specific matrix being analyzed and that results are accurate, relevant, and trustworthy for consumers.

 When a lab tests a product, results are often reported using two key terms:

-LoD is like the tiniest letters on an eye chart—you can sense they’re present, but you can’t make out exactly which letters they are.
+Think of LoD like the tiniest letters on an eye chart—you can tell something is there, but you can’t make out which letters they are.

-• LoQ (Limit of Quantification) is the lowest level (concentration) of an analyte (contaminant) that can be measured reliably with acceptable accuracy and precision.
+• LoQ (Limit of Quantification) is the lowest level (concentration) of a contaminant that can be measured reliably with accuracy and precision.

-LoQ is like the lowest line on the eye chart that you can clearly and correctly read.
+Think of LoQ as the lowest line on the eye chart that you can clearly and correctly read.

-Clean Label Project replicates the real consumer experience.
-Our certification team purchases products directly from grocery stores and online retailers, just as consumers would.
-This approach is important because it ensures we are not testing cherry-picked or specially prepared samples, but the same products available to the public.
+Clean Label Project mirrors the real consumer experience.
+Our certification team buys products directly from grocery stores and online retailers—just like shoppers do—to ensure we are not testing cherry-picked or specially prepared samples from a manufacturer or brand.

-For Clean Label Project, test results are first analyzed by a chemist and subsequently verified by another chemist.
-Results that fail to meet the thresholds established in our standards undergo additional verification, including a review of prior test results, an assessment of other failures within the same batch that may have influenced the outcome, and any other relevant factors.
-Results may be retested to confirm their accuracy.
+All test results are independently analyzed by two chemists.
+If results do not meet the thresholds set in our standards, they undergo further review.
+This includes examining prior test results, checking for other issues within the same batch that could have affected the outcome, and considering any other relevant factors.
+Results may also be retested to confirm accuracy.

-Clean Label Project (CLP) offers multiple certifications tailored to specific contaminants, each grounded in the most stringent industrial and environmental standards.
-Our certification criteria are informed by a combination of California’s Proposition 65, European Union regulations, U.S. federal and state requirements, and our proprietary category-specific data.
+Clean Label Project (CLP) offers several certifications focused on specific contaminants, each based on some of the most rigorous industrial and environmental standards available.
+Our certification criteria draw from California Proposition 65, European Union regulations, U.S. federal and state requirements, and our proprietary, category-specific data.

-Using sugar as an example, a family-size bag of cookies could contain 630 grams of sugar in total — far above the recommended daily intake.
-However, the stated serving size might be three cookies, which contain about 14 grams of sugar — an amount below the recommended daily limit.
+Using sugar as an example, a family-size bag of cookies might contain 630 grams of sugar in total — well above the recommended daily limit.
+However, the stated serving size might be three cookies, which contain about 14 grams of sugar — an amount that falls below the recommended daily limit.

 While the objective is to reduce contaminants as much as possible, excluding serving size from the overall analysis can misrepresent actual exposure and potentially cause disproportionate concern.